This document is about: QUANTUM 3

 Testing Server Simulation

-• Select the QuantumDotnetProjectSettings asset in Unity and folders that contain simulation code, if any is missing;
+• Select and configure the QuantumDotnetProjectSettings asset in Unity

 • Select the QuantumDotnetBuildSettings asset and press Detect Plugin SDK.
-If this fails, select the folder (that contains the Photon.Server folder) manually;
+If this fails, set the folder (that contains the Photon.Server folder) manually;

 • Select the QuantumDotnetBuildSettings asset and press Sync Plugin SDK Server Simulation.
 This step builds the non-Unity simulation dll, exports the Quantum Unity DB and copies the LUT files: